Bodybuilding and the future of gender

 published on the Journal of Technology and Science of the Arts, 2021

-Miguel De (Portugal, 1992) is a multidisciplinary artist, who works with photography, writing, performance, music and video.
+Miguel De (Portugal, 1992) is a interdisciplinary artist, who works with photography, writing, performance, music and video.
 He has a master's degree in Photography from Escola das Artes da Universidade Católica Portuguesa (2022) and a degree in Cinema and Audiovisual from Escola Superior Artística do Porto (2013).
 He lives in Braga.

-In addition to visual work, he is part of Circo Caótico with Daniel Seabra and Mafalda Gonçalves, where he is the author of the music and sound design for the collective's performances.
-He collaborates with BANQUETE – Association for Research and Creation in Performing Arts, also with the creation of music and soundscapes for performance.
-From 2015 to 2017 he produced electronic music as Tundra Fault.
-He also DJs as Miguel De Jay.
+He published a photography book in 2021, “conhecer um corpo”.
+In 2022, he was included in the list of Best Portfolios, in an international portfolio review promoted by IMAGO Lisboa Photo Festival.
+In addition to his visual work, he is part of Circo Caótico with Daniel Seabra and Mafalda Gonçalves, where he is the author of the music and sound design for the collective's performances.
+He collaborates with BANQUETE - Association for Research and Creation in Performing Arts, also creating music and soundscapes for performance.
+From 2015 to 2017, he produced electronic music as Tundra Fault.

-He collaborates with artists from various fields, such as João Pedro Rodrigues, Maria Trabulo, Antonio da Silva, Daniel Seabra, Joana Castro, Júlio Cerdeira, Dora Vieira, David Machado, Distorted Vision, Rui P. Andrade (Canadian Rifles) and Lola Rossi.
+He collaborates with artists from various fields, such as João Pedro Rodrigues, Maria Trabulo, António da Silva, Daniel Seabra, Joana Castro, Júlio Cerdeira, Dora Vieira, David Machado, Distorted Vision, Rui P. Andrade (Canadian Rifles), and Lola Rossi.

-Exhibitions and press
+Exhibitions, residencies and press

 Solo exhibitions